ahzongo/NetworkLayers/README.md

 # NetworkLayers
-This repository will be my summary of my Network Layer learning.
+This repository will be my summary of my Network Layer learnings.
+Every Week I will push a summary of what I learn about this topic.